MarcialRosales/rabbitmq-backup-and-restore/scenario1/README.md

 If we want to see in action how to transfer messages we need to produce a message backlog.
 For that, we stop the consumer app and then producer app.
 The lag between stopping both will produce enough messages to demonstrate how to transfer those messages.

 > We use RabbitMQ PerfTest to deploy the consumer and producer applications.
 They have been configured to publish/consume to/from 10 queues.
 The producer will publish a message every second.

+**Important note about shovel**: We are using [Shovel plugin](https://www.rabbitmq.com/shovel.html) to transfer messages.
+We need to create a **shovel** per queue and a unique name within the **vhost** where we create it.
+The tool we have created assumes there are no shovels in the vhost.

 1. Stop the consumer application
  ```